Yandex Cloud

 --cluster-name=<cluster_name>

-You can request the cluster name with the list of clusters in the folder.
+You can get the cluster name with the list of clusters in the folder.

-1. Get an IAM token for API authentication and put it into the environment variable:
+1. Get an IAM token for API authentication and save it as an environment variable:

 export IAM_TOKEN="<IAM_token>"

-2. Use the User.list method and send the following request, e.g., via cURL:
+2. Use the User.List method and send the following request, e.g., via cURL:

 curl \